 Key Features: Service Workers, Manifests, and More

-Progressive Web Apps derive their power from a set of core technologies and design principles that enable them to deliver the many benefits we've discussed.
+Progressive Web Apps derive their power from a set of core technologies and design principles that enable them to deliver many benefits.
 Understanding these key features is crucial for developers looking to build modern, capable web experiences.
-Let's dive into the most important components that make PWAs tick.

 Service Workers: The Backbone of PWA Reliability